Grenadines

-The northern two-thirds of the chain, including about 32 islands and cays, are part of the country of Saint Vincent and the Grenadines.
+The northern two-thirds of the chain, including about 32 islands and cays, is part of the country of Saint Vincent and the Grenadines.
 The southern third of the chain belongs to the country of Grenada.
 Carriacou is the largest and most populous of the Grenadines.

 Geographic boundaries

 The islands are politically divided between the island nations of Saint Vincent and the Grenadines and Grenada.
 They lie between the islands of Saint Vincent in the north and Grenada in the south.
 Neither Saint Vincent nor Grenada are Grenadine islands.
-The islands north of the Martinique Channel belong to Saint Vincent and the Grenadines and the islands south of the channel belong to Grenada.
+The islands north of the Martinique Channel belong to Saint Vincent and the Grenadines, and the islands south of the channel belong to Grenada.